izenynn/cloud-1/README.md

 you can skip all the linode-related dependencies and just create your own inventory file.

+Supported systems:

+- `Ubuntu`.

-The docker deployed services include:
+The docker deployed services/utilities include:

+- Nginx.
+- Php-FPM.
+- MariaDB.
-- TODO
+- FTP.
-- TODO
+- Redis.
-- TODO
+- Adminer.

-Other useful features:

-- Creation of an `ansible` user with locked login for playbook execution.
-- Creation of an `admin` user for administration (since `root` SSH login is disabled).
-- Adding your public key to `admin` authorized keys.
-- Ability to create new users with multiple customizable fields (including sudoers, authorized key, and more).
-- Hardening of `sudoers`.
+- PhpMyAdmin.
-- Hardening with `ufw` and limit `ssh`.
+- (A static website main page).

 Is recommended to take a look at the playbook to fully understand features and how to use them.

+A user `ansible` is created for future playbooks runs, and a user `admin` is created for servers administrators to use, since `root` ssh login is prohibited.

 ## Dependencies